ACE-convection/ACE_MATLAB/README.md

-# ACE_MATLAB_v0.16
+# ACE_MATLAB_v0.18
 Anelastic Convective Entity (ACE) Model - MATLAB Implementation version 0.16

-This ACE_MATLAB_v0.16 code package is prepared for and released with the submission of Kuo & Neelin (2024a, 2024b) to the Journal of Atmospheric Sciences.
+This ACE_MATLAB_v0.18 code package is prepared for and released with the publication of Kuo & Neelin (2025a, 2025b) in the Journal of Atmospheric Sciences.
 Detailed model description can be found in the references list below.

-The pre-computed nonlocal bases under `ACE_MATLAB_v0.16/data/basis/` are provided as is.
+The pre-computed nonlocal bases under `ACE_MATLAB/data/basis/` are provided as is.

 Running the ACE model requires ARM site sounding data (ARMBEATM) available at http://dx.doi.org/10.5439/1333748.